COMMUNITY NAME: Blue Peak Shore

 3) The purebred villages are divided between those who want to mix their blood and those who despise the touristic development of the island and are constantly trying either to sabotage the resort and scare off the tourists who come their way.
 The eagles are neutrals.
 They too don’t like the tourists, but don’t want to mix up with the problems of the landwalkers.
 Since the rabbit population is large enough to maintain a genetic freshness, it’s the rabbits who are the main opponents to the interspecies meddling.

-4) The red wolves live inside the Green Chain.
+4) The red wolves live inside the Green Chain in what they called "Enclaves".
 They are at risk of genetic extinction.
 They are content to live isolated, resigned to their fate, but they won’t allow a stranger in their territory.
+There are some enclaves that did not join the tribal wars, and are currently shunned by their peers.

 5) the cave rabbits are concentrated in a part of the former magmatic conduit, a pit they reshaped and called Cerula.